Using social media effectively is essential for a good PR agency, especially for one about to add social media to its services for clients.

 Takeaway

-Nobody has the time to hunt for figures on each social media network so use a reporting tool like the one available at Agorapulse to generate the reports for you.
-Not only are they accurate and informative, they also look really nice and have all the necessary graphs and charts that the boss will love!
+Use a reporting tool like the one available at Agorapulse to generate the reports for you.
+Not only are they accurate and informative—but they also look nice and have all the necessary graphs and charts that your boss will love!